Expectations for Discussions

 Make sure your comments are thoughtful, analyzing the content or questions at hand, and exploring the impacts of an offered perspective.
 You are responsible for extending discussions already taking place, and posing new possibilities or opinions not previously voiced.
 When you are able, try to make connections to other content that you may have found in the literature or on the web, expand our collective thinking space, and (even better) try to make connections with your real-life experiences or situations near where you live.

-In short, if you want full credit each lesson, you need to post a coherent, thoughtful entry, and you need to contribute substantive replies to at least 3 of your classmates' entries as well as responding to questions posed to you by other students.
+if you want full credit each lesson, you need to post a coherent, thoughtful entry, and you need to contribute substantive replies to at least 3 of your classmates' entries as well as responding to questions posed to you by other students.
 Various combinations of doing some of this work or doing it at subpar quality will result in partial points awarded.